-Children entering morning Kindergarten need to attend a minimum of three morning sessions.
-Once they have progressed to five morning sessions, boys and girls have the option of attending afternoon sessions.
+Once children have progressed to five morning sessions, boys and girls have the option of attending afternoon sessions.

-We invite all Kindergarten applicants to attend a ‘play’ session where they will meet the staff and current pupils.
+We invite all Kindergarten applicants to attend a ‘play’ visit where they will meet the staff.
 This will help us and parents assess whether Hampton Pre-Prep is the right environment for their child, and one in which they will be happy and thrive.

 ENTRY to Pre-Prep AT OTHER AGES